-The Associate Dean of Administration is the official assigned responsibility for receiving and resolving complaints relative to Act 73 and the Federal Student Right-to-Know and the Crime Awareness and Campus Security Act of 1990.
-A complainant also may file a complaint with the Office of the Attorney General of the Commonwealth and shall be given the address of this office upon request to the Associate Dean of Administration.
+The Dean of Student Services is the official assigned responsibility for receiving and resolving complaints relative to Act 73 and the Federal Student Right-to-Know and the Crime Awareness and Campus Security Act of 1990.
+A complainant also may file a complaint with the Office of the Attorney General of the Commonwealth and shall be given the address of this office upon request to the Dean of Student Services.

 The IIRP annual security report includes statistics for the previous three years concerning reported crimes that have occurred on campus; in certain off campus buildings or property owned and controlled by IIRP; and on public property within or immediately adjacent to and accessible from the campus.
-IIRP policies concerning the reporting of criminal offenses, use of drugs, alcohol, weapons, and access to facilities are published in the Student Handbook and Catalog and the Organizational Manual (for employees).
+IIRP policies concerning the reporting of criminal offenses, use of drugs, alcohol, weapons, and access to facilities are published in the Student Handbook and the Organizational Manual (for employees).

 This report is distributed to all current students and employees through appropriate publications and the IIRP website.
-Applicants for admission or employment may request copies of the report from the office of the Associate Dean of Administration.
+Applicants for admission or employment may request copies of the report from the Office of Student Services.
 Employees and students will be notified in a timely manner regarding crimes occurring at IIRP locations via email and on the IIRP website.
 Reportable crimes will be maintained in the Daily Crime Log and available for viewing within two business days of the incident.
 Forms for the reporting of crime can be found on our Safety and Security webpage.

 The IIRP will comply with all relevant requirements of the Student Right to Know Act.
-Enrolled or prospective students may obtain information on graduation rates through the office of the Associate Dean of Administration, appropriate publications and the IIRP website.
+Enrolled or prospective students may obtain information on graduation rates through the Office of Student Services, appropriate publications and the IIRP website.